holmesrichards/mtmreverb/README.md

 # Spring Reverb

 This is a Kosmo format adaptation of the [Music Thing Modular Spring Reverb](https://www.musicthing.co.uk/Spring-Reverb/).
+(Which is open source, [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/), so this project is too.)

 # Circuit changes